heutelbeck/sapl-policy-engine/sapl-spring-data-common/README.md

-# SAPL Spring Data Commons
+# SAPL Spring Data Common

-Functionalities used by the handlers (sapl-spring-data-mongo-reactive and sapl-spring-data-r2dbc) bundled in one module.

-more to come here...
+The sapl-spring-data-common module contains the intersection of functions of the two modules sapl-spring-data-mongo-reactive and sapl-spring-data-r2dbc.